anole-lang/anole/README.md

 Start the REPL with `anole`, or pipe a program through standard input.
 Print the compatible version literal with `anole --version`.

+Successful file execution writes `<source>.ir`, including for imported Anole modules.
+The cache uses native-endian 64-bit fields, magic value `20210213`, a constant pool and opcode stream, followed by the source-position map.
+No IR file is written when parsing or execution fails.

 ## Development

-The rewrite follows a test-first compatibility suite derived from the original tokenizer tests, runtime samples, command-line behavior and repository examples.
+The interpreter is covered by behavior tests for tokenization, parsing, IR, runtime semantics, command-line behavior, standard modules, and examples.

 ```bash
 cargo fmt --all -- --check